-Without intending to, we can fall into the habit of issuing commands to our readers, urging them to undertake complex logical computations with a single word.
+Without intending to, we can fall into the habit of issuing commands to our readers, urging them to undertake complex logical computations simply because we tell them to do so.
 We've all seen the paragraphs, sections, and even abstracts that begin this way:

 Reader thinks, "No thank you."